 सिद्धान्तसूत्र : तत्कारितत्वादहेतुःProposition sutra:Ishvara is the cause, since we see sometimes human action lacks fruits (results).

-TheAdvaita Vedanta school of Hinduism proclaims that at the empirical level Ishvara is the cause of the universe and the one who awards the fruits of every action.
+TheAdvaita Vedanta school of Hinduism proclaims that at the empirical level, Ishvara is the cause of the universe and the one who awards the fruits of every action.
 He is defined as the one without likes and dislikes, as well embodied with compassion (vaiṣamya Nairgghṛṇya doṣa vihīnaḥ).
 Ishvara is that which is "free fromavidyā (ignorance), free fromahaṃkṛti (ego-sense), free frombandhana (bondage)", a Self that is "pure, enlightened, liberated".[19][20]
-Having accepted and established Ishvara, Advaita Vedanta proclaims that the real nature of Ishvara (existence, consciousness and bliss) is non different from the real nature of an individual.
-This gives room in Advaita Vedanta to show the nature of Ishvara as both the material and instrumental cause of this universe and the individual who is limited in his own capacities as unreal and declare that there is oneness between the two having negated the qualities.
+Having accepted and established Ishvara, Advaita Vedanta proclaims that the fundamental nature of Ishvara (existence, consciousness, and bliss) is non-different from the fundamental nature of an individual.
+This gives room in Advaita Vedanta to show the nature of Ishvara as both the material and instrumental cause of this universe and the individual who is limited in his own capacities as unreal, and declare that there is oneness between the two, having negated the qualities.
 This establishes Ishvara as 'saguṇa' or with attributes from the empirical existence and 'nirguṇa' from the absolute sense.
-This oneness is accepted only at the level of 'mukti' or ultimate realization and not at the 'vyavahara' or empirical level.
-At the absolute level there is no otherness nor distinction betweenJiva (living being) andIshvara, and any attempts to distinguish the two is a false idea, one based on wrong knowledge, according to Advaita Vedanta.[51]
+This oneness is accepted only at the 'mukti' or ultimate realization level and not at the 'vyavahara' or empirical level.
+At the absolute level, there is no otherness nor distinction betweenJiva (living being) andIshvara, and any attempts to distinguish the two are a false idea, one based on wrong knowledge, according to Advaita Vedanta.[51]

 ईश्वरः अहम्

 Other Advaitin Hindu texts resonate with themonist views of Adi Shankara.
 For example, Isa Upanishad, in hymn 1.5-7, states Ishvara is "above everything, outside everything, beyond everything, yet also within everything"; he who knows himself as all beings and all beings as himself – he never becomes alarmed before anyone.
-He becomes free from fears, from delusions, from root cause of evil.
-He becomes pure, invulnerable, unified, free from evil, true to truth, liberated like Ishvara.[52][53]
+He becomes free from fears, delusions, and the root cause of evil.
+He becomes pure, invulnerable, unified, free from evil, accurate to truth, liberated like Ishvara.[52][53]

 When the universe is not manifest, Shankara conceives of Ishvara as abiding in a state of dreamless sleep.
 The universe's manifestation occurs when Ishvara is in a dreaming state, wherein Ishvara is visualizing the universe owing to its memory of previous creations.
 Just as the state of dreaming is dependent on memory (not separate from the mind), the universe does not have an existence separate from Ishvara.
-Ishvara's knowledge is thus a necessary condition for the existence of the universe.[54]
+Ishvara's knowledge is thus a necessary condition for the universe's existence.[54]

 Ramanuja's Vishishtadvaita concepts provided the foundation for several Bhakti movements of Hinduism, such as those bySri Aurobindo[59] and has been suggested as having influenced Basava'sLingayatism.[60]

-The Dvaita (dualism) sub-school of Vedanta Hinduism, founded by 13th century Madhva, definesIshvara as creator God that is distinct fromJiva (individual Selfs in living beings).[61]Narayana (Vishnu) is considered to beIshvara, and theVaishnavism movement arose on the foundation developed by Dvaita Vedanta sub-school.[9]
+The Dvaita (dualism) sub-school of Vedanta Hinduism, founded by 13th 13th-century Madhva, definesIshvara as the creator God that is distinct fromJiva (individual Selves in living beings).[61]Narayana (Vishnu) is considered to beIshvara, and theVaishnavism movement arose on the foundation developed by Dvaita Vedanta sub-school.[9]

-Ishvara (God) is a complete, perfect and the highest reality to Dvaitins, and simultaneously the world is a separate reality for them, unlike competing thoughts in other sub-schools of Vedanta.[9]
+Ishvara (God) is a complete, perfect, and the highest reality to Dvaitins, and simultaneously, the world is a separate reality for them, unlike competing thoughts in other sub-schools of Vedanta.[9]
 InDvaita sub-school,Jiva (individual Self) is different, yet dependent onIshvara (God).
-Both possess the attributes of consciousness, bliss and existence, but the individual Self is considered atomic, while God is all encompassing.
-The attributes ofJiva struggle to manifest, while of God it is fully manifested.[61]
+Both possess the attributes of consciousness, bliss, and existence, but the individual Self is considered atomic, while God is all-encompassing.
+The attributes ofJiva struggle to manifest, while God fully manifests them.[61]

 Madhva states there are five permutations of differences betweenJiva (individual Self) andIshvara (God): between God and Self, between God and matter, between Self and matter, between one Self and another Self, and between one material thing and another material thing.
 The differences are both qualitative and quantitative.[62]
 Unlike Advaita Vedantins who hold that knowledge can lead to Oneness with everyone and everything as well as fusion with the Universal Timeless Absolute, to the state ofmoksha in this life, Dvaita Vedantins hold that moksha is possible only in after-life if God so wills (if not, then one's Self is reborn).
 Further, Madhva highlights that God creates individual Self, but the individual Self never was and never will become one with God; the best it can do is to experience bliss by getting infinitely close to God.[62]